voder-ai/eslint-plugin-traceability/docs/decisions/004-automated-version-bumping-for-ci-cd.md

 Key implementation considerations:

-- Configure CI/CD pipeline with appropriate git credentials for version commits
+- Configure CI/CD pipeline with appropriate git credentials for post-publish commits
 - Set up git user configuration for automated commits
 - Ensure version tags follow consistent naming convention (v1.0.0 format)
+- Use `[skip ci]` or `[ci skip]` in commit messages to prevent pipeline recursion
 - Update CHANGELOG.md generation to work with automated version increments
-- Consider branch protection rules that allow CI/CD version commits
-- Document manual override process for major/minor version bumps
+- Handle potential race conditions if multiple commits are pushed simultaneously
+- Ensure proper error handling if post-publish git operations fail

 This decision should be re-evaluated if: